aidardarmesh/python-docs/README.md

 This feature is useful to break long strings.

 There is no separate `char` type.
 Character is string with size one.

+When `slicing` start is always included and end always excluded.